Columnstore indexes - Design guidance

 Add B-tree nonclustered indexes for efficient table seeks

-Beginning with SQL Server 2016 (13.x), you can create nonclustered B-tree indexes as secondary indexes on a clustered columnstore index.
+Beginning with SQL Server 2016 (13.x), you can create nonclustered B-tree or rowstore indexes as secondary indexes on a clustered columnstore index.
 The nonclustered B-tree index is updated as changes occur to the columnstore index.
 This is a powerful feature that you can use to your advantage.

 By using the secondary B-tree index, you can efficiently search for specific rows without scanning through all the rows.
 Other options become available too.
 For example, you can enforce a primary or foreign key constraint by using a UNIQUE constraint on the B-tree index.
 Since a non-unique value will fail to insert into the B-tree index, SQL Server cannot insert the value into the columnstore.